KaburaJ/Booking-App/README.md

                     topRight: Radius.circular(AppLayout.getHeight(21)))),
             padding: EdgeInsets.all(AppLayout.getHeight(16)),
  ```
- *This code is defining the "build" method of the "GameView" class.
-In this case, the "build" method first retrieves the device's screen size using the "AppLayout.getSize" method and passing in the "context" argument.
+ *The `build` method of the `GameView` class is created.
+In this case, the `build` method first retrieves the device's screen size using the `AppLayout.getSize` method and passing in the `context` argument.
 It then returns a "SizedBox" widget, which is a widget that has a fixed size.
-The width of the "SizedBox" widget is set to 85% of the screen width, and the height is set to a fixed value that is dependent on the platform.
+The width of the `SizedBox` widget is set to 85% of the screen width, and the height is set to a fixed value that is dependent on the platform.
 </br>
-Inside the "SizedBox" widget, there is a "Container" widget which has a "Column" widget as its child.
-The "Container" widget has a "BoxDecoration" with a background color that is either white or a light shade of pink (depending on the value of the "isColor" property) and rounded corners at the top.
-The "Container" widget also has some padding around its content.*
+Inside the `SizedBox` widget, there is a `Container` widget which has a `Column` widget as its child.
+The `Container` widget has a `BoxDecoration` with a background color that is either white or a light shade of pink (depending on the value of the `isColor` property) and rounded corners at the top.
+The `Container` widget also has some padding around its content.*

 ```dart
 child: Column(children: [